hello-robot/stretch_tutorials/ros1/follow_joint_trajectory.md

 trajectory_goal = FollowJointTrajectoryGoal()
 trajectory_goal.trajectory.joint_names = ['joint_head_pan']
 ```

-Here we only input joint name that we want to actuate.
-In this instance, we will actuate the *joint_head_pan*.
+Here we only input the joint name that we want to actuate.
+In this instance, we will actuate the `joint_head_pan`.

 ```python
 point0 = JointTrajectoryPoint()